in this section

 There are different ways to lift the eyelids.
 These are determined by the individual's anatomy, tissues, and goals.

 Remember that any surgical procedure requires a certain period of recovery from the surgery and anesthetic.
 Individuals vary, but it is possible (and normal) to experience swelling and bruising.
-Depending on how you feel, you can still go out in public.
-Makeup can be worn to cover visible areas of bruising.
-We offer a complete line of concealment and everyday makeup, and can help select the correct modality for you.

 You will need to have someone drive you home from the surgery center.
 You should also have someone stay with you the first couple of days after you go home.
 You will also need someone to drive you to your visits to the Doctor.
 Remember, no driving for 10 days after the procedure.
 You should maintain head elevation of at least 30 degrees from horizontal to keep the swelling down.
 Any discomfort following a eyelid lift, (blepharoplasty), is usually controlled well with the prescribed pain medication.
 Ice packs will help both swelling and discomfort.
 It is more important to sleep than to have ice on your eyelids, so don't "stay up" in order to apply ice.
 You may also notice that your eyes feel drier than normal.
 This will usually subside in a matter of days to weeks.
 Artificial tears can be used to comfort and protect the eye surface.
-You may shower and wash your face 2 days after the procedure.
+You may shower and wash face after being seen at the office.

 Although you will be up and around in a day or two, you should plan to rest as much as possible for the first week.
 Do not do anything that requires straining or heavy exercise for at least 10-14 days.
 Likewise, you should avoid vigorous activity, including sex, for two weeks after surgery, this will reduce the incidence of swelling or bleeding.
 Walking and stretching are encouraged.
 You should have someone walk with you for the first week, in case you get tired.
 You should avoid bending over for about three weeks, and avoid alcohol, steam baths, and saunas for four weeks after surgery.
 The eyelid areas may be numb for weeks to months, and so heating pads and sun lamps are to be absolutely avoided.
 Sun exposure is discouraged for at least the first few months.